 Take care when the horse is startled – an injured owner is no good to anyone!

-Courtesy of The British Horse Society
+Information courtesy of The British Horse Society